 Properties that make a floor covering good or bad for radiant heating systems tend to center around the thickness of the flooring, the flooring's thermal conductive nature, its tendency to expand and contract, and whether it is prone to water and heat damage.

 Thicker floor coverings like solid hardwood and engineered wood are poor thermal bridges.
 Mineral-based floor coverings, chiefly tile and stone, are excellent thermal conductors.
-Tile and stone do not expand or contract.
 Solid hardwood can easily be damaged by heat and moisture.

 Porcelain, ceramic, and natural stone are the best flooring materials for radiant heating as they encompass all four factors.
 On top of it, tile tends to feel colder than other types of flooring, so the need for radiant heating underneath is greatest.

 Porcelain or Ceramic Tile

 Porcelain and ceramic tile are ideal for use with radiant floor heating systems.
 Not only is tile thin but its mineral-based nature means that it conducts heat well.
 Additionally, since tile contains no organic products, it will not rot or degrade if a hydronic system leaks water.

 Tile heats up rapidly as soon as the system turns on and it also retains heat for a short while after the system shuts off.

 Natural Stone Flooring